Is it worth doing a master’s or PhD?

 Already liking the sound of attending (or even speaking at) conferences?
 Well, your PhD could end up taking you around the world to attend global research events in different countries.

-Universities often have travel grants available to postgraduate research students who need to travel abroad for conferences, allowing you to experience these great opportunities without being held back by the costs.
+Universities often have travel grants available to postgraduate research students who need to travel abroad for conferences.

-To find out if your uni can fund your trips abroad for conferences, have a chat with your PhD supervisor as they will be able to talk you through what's available and how you can apply.
+To find out if your uni can fund your trips abroad for conferences, have a chat with your PhD supervisor.
+They'll be able to talk you through what's available and how to apply.

 Your time will be devoted to research

-If the thought of spending all day, every day, absorbed in research appeals to you, this in itself is a very good indication that you would be well-suited to a PhD.
+Does the thought of spending all day, every day, absorbed in research appeal to you?
+If so, this in itself is a good indication that you would be well-suited to a PhD.

 PhD theses can be influential

 As we mentioned earlier, a PhD can lead you to become an expert in your field.
-But, not only this – your research has the potential to really make a difference.
+But your research also has the potential to really make a difference.

-For example, you could shed new light on Shakespeare's approach to writing, or write a groundbreaking mathematical theory, or you could even contribute to the discovery of a life-saving drug.
+For example, you could shed new light on Shakespeare's approach to writing, or write a groundbreaking mathematical theory.
+You could even contribute to the discovery of a life-saving drug.